nickroberts/dynamic-weather-widget/dynamic-weather-widget/README.md

 ### Weather

-Replace <api-key> inside `weather.py` with your own forecast.io api key.
+Replace <api-key> with your own forecast.io api key.
 You can get yours here: https://developer.forecast.io.

 ## Credits